skellis46/slipbox/harmful content project preparation.md

 - perhaps the way TP work is more in the realm of tapping into noesis or noetic understanding as described in [[Ekua Hagan - What Are Noetic Sciences]]
 - [[noesis and noetic understanding]] -- foregrounding the subjective

+## online safety bill

+- see [[Department for Science, Innovation and Technology - Online Safety Bill]] for a few highlights
+- is there a clear working definition of harmful content? ("legal but harmful").
+[OSB defines them](https://www.gov.uk/guidance/understanding-and-reporting-online-harms-on-your-online-platform) as:

+> user generated content or behaviour that is illegal or could cause significant physical or psychological harm to a person.
+> Online harms can be illegal, or they can be harmful but legal.
+Examples of online harms include (but are not restricted to):
+> - child sexual exploitation and abuse
+> - terrorist use of the internet
+> - hate crime and hate speech
+> - harassment, cyberbullying and online abuse

+- Of these online harms we seem to be dealing more with child sexual exploitation and possibly hate crime and hate speech.
+Perhaps what we are doing is more general than this.
+That is, it's about the nature of looking at images more broadly.
+Certainly, the focus of the OSB is protecting children.
+Work by [[Balfour - Postdigital Intimacies for Online Safety]] is useful here.

 - ofcom comment:
 > We know that many services already take measures aimed at protecting their users.
 Most services have terms of service that prohibit sharing of harmful or illegal content, and moderate content in response to user complaints.
 Some services use sophisticated automated content detection tools. [@ofcom-2022-online p.3]